|The Allergy Center|

 One textbook of clinical immunology defined allergy: “The original definition of allergy in 1906 was --- a specifically changed reactivity of the host to an agent on the second or subsequent occasions.
 This covers a whole spectrum of immune responses, both protective and harmful.
 However, more recently, the term allergy had been restricted to type 1 hypersensitivity.
 This rigid definition is too narrow to cover the range of conditions seen by allergists in clinical practice.
 It is likely that all four types of hypersensitivity are involved in various allergic diseases and indistinguishable reactions can sometimes be produced without immunological involvement."

-Four mechanisms of immune activity that produce hypersensitivity are:
+Four mechanisms of immune activity

 Type 1 or immediate hypersensitivity is IgE-mediated or common allergy.

 Type 2 or cytotoxic reactions mediated by antibody, complement, and/or cellular mechanisms.
 The target in type II reactions is a cell membrane and cellular damage or death is the result.

 Type 3 mechanisms involve antibodies forming immune complexes with antigen.
 Circulating complexes activate complement, attach to red blood cells that are removed by phagocytosis in the spleen, or leave the circulation and trigger inflammation in tissue spaces (Arthus reaction), or are phagocytosed by macrophages in tissue spaces which present antigen, release cytokines and activate T-cells.

 Type 4 are cell-mediated reactions take 12 or more hours to develop and are based on antigen, T-cell interaction.
 Inflammation is the basic tissue pattern.